Skip Navigation Link Nationwide Auto Insurance - On Your Side

 • Only use extension cords approved for the environment and loads expected.

-• Equip extension cords with Ground Fault Interruption (GFI) devices.
+• Equip extension cords with ground fault interruption (GFI) devices.

-• Don’t use coiled extension cords.
+• Dont use coiled extension cords.

 • Discard damaged extension cords; don’t try to repair them.